vinaykaruturi/cao/README.md

-# APEX Pipeline Simulator v2.0
+# APEX Pipeline Simulator
-A template for 5 Stage APEX In-order Pipeline
+Out of order processor Simulator (ROB, LSQ, BTB, ISSUE_QUEUE, RENAME TABLE)

 ## Notes:

- - This code is a simple implementation template of a working 5-Stage APEX In-order Pipeline
+ - This code is a simple implementation Out of order Pipeline
  - Implementation is in `C` language
- - Stages: Fetch -> Decode -> Execute -> Memory -> Writeback
+ - Stages: Fetch -> Decode Rename -> Renmame Dispatch -> Functional Units->  Physical Writeback-> ROB commit
+ -                                                    -> Memory Unit     ->
  - You can read, modify and build upon given code-base to add other features as required in project description
  - You are also free to write your own implementation from scratch
  - All the stages have latency of one cycle